filippo-ciceri/XBRLI_converter/README.md

 # XBRLI_converter

-XBRLi_converter is a Python library for converting XBRLi filings to simpler XBRL documents.
+XBRLi_converter is a Python package for conversion of XBRLi filings into simpler XBRL documents.

 ## Installation